Toward closed-loop control of upper-limb prostheses

 Contribute to the conference

 Short talks and posters will be selected from the abstracts submitted on this website.
-Space is limited: we will select applicants in priority from submitted abstracts.
-Short talk abstracts that cannot be selected for oral presentation will be considered for a poster slot.
+Space is limited: short talk abstracts that cannot be selected for oral presentation will be considered for a poster slot.
+Submission deadline: March 15th!

 Organizing committee